dylanfprice/hutmap/README.md

     $ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box
     $ vagrant up # This will take a while

-Finally, go to <http://localhost:8080> in your browser and verify you see the homepage.
+Go to <http://localhost:8080> in your browser and verify you see the homepage.

 ## Initialize the Database ##
 Get the database up and running: